Cheviot-BGE0/questions-and-answers/README.md

 - Clone the repo
 - make sure Postgres is installed
 - `npm install`
-- When prompted, enter a name for the database the app will use, and your Postgres username and password
+- When prompted, enter your Postgres username and password, and the name you wish the database to use.
 - `npm start`